hamishwillee/multidocsify_test/docs/qgc_gov_user_guide.md

 ### Map Actions (Fly View)

-Actions that require a position are initiated by touching the location on the map (when flying).
+Actions that require a position are initiated by selecting the location on the map (when flying).
 A popup menu will be displayed allowing the desired operation to be selected.

 ![Map actions (Fly View)](images/fly_view_map_actions.png) \

-Map actions must be acknowledged using a confirmation slider prompt.
+Map actions must be acknowledged using a [confirmation prompt](#confirmation-prompts).
 You may also need to set some additional information like the orbit radius.
 After acknowledging the prompt a [map marker](#map-markers) is added to the map and the action will be executed.

 For more information see:

-- [Goto Location](#goto-task) (Flying using High-Level Commands)
+- [Goto Location](#goto-location) (Flying using High-Level Commands)
 - [Orbit Location](#orbit-location) (Flying using High-Level Commands)
 - [Region of Interest](#region-of-interest) (Flying Manually)